Transitioning to Tomorrow: College and Career Readiness for Success

 - Presentations should be engaging and highlight the main points of research

-- 10 minutes to present key research findings and information most relevant to the audience of international educators
+- present key research findings and information most relevant to the audience of international educators

 - Presenters are put in contact with their moderator well in advance of the conference to discuss all the details of their session.